Close Menu

 All employment claims are governed by specific deadlines, and those involving federal workers are, as well.
 However, the deadlines in a federal employment claim are usually much shorter.
 In some instances, you may have only 45 days to take action.
 If you are filing a discrimination complaint with the Equal Employment Opportunity Commission (EEOC), you may have either 180 or 300 days to file the charge.
 The timelines are complex, but they are also just one challenge of filing a federal employment claim.
 This is why it is so important to work with a Los Angeles federal employee lawyer.

 The many different laws that pertain to federal employees are extremely complex.
-If you feel as though your employer has violated your rights, our Los Angeles federal employee lawyer at Obagi Law Group, P.C. can help.
+If you feel as though your employer has violated your rights, a Los Angeles federal employee lawyer at Litigation, P.C., can help.
 We know the laws regarding federal employees, and we know how to hold federal agencies accountable when they have treated you unfairly.
-Call us today at 424-284-2401 or contact us online to schedule a consultation.
+For a confidential consultation with an experienced Los Angeles federal employee lawyer, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
+We routinely handle matters throughout SoCal.